-NCCN Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic guidelines (3.2023) recommend genetic counseling and germline testing for all individuals diagnosed with exocrine pancreatic cancer, as well as individuals with a first-degree relative diagnosed with exocrine pancreatic cancer.
+NCCN Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic guidelines (3.2024) recommend genetic counseling and germline testing for all individuals diagnosed with exocrine pancreatic cancer, as well as individuals with a first-degree relative diagnosed with exocrine pancreatic cancer.
 These guidelines list the following genes as those that are typically tested for pancreatic cancer risks: ATM, BRCA1, BRCA2, CDKN2A, MLH1, MSH2, MSH6, EPCAM, PALB2, STK11, TP53. (p.
 CRIT-5)

-Hereditary Polyposis Panels
+Hereditary Polyposis Susceptibility Panels

-The NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (1.2023) outline recommendations for evaluating individuals with adenomatous polyposis (defined as 10 or more adenomas) for germline mutations in APC and MUTYH. (p.
-HRS-2)
+The NCCN Genetic/Familial High-Risk Assessment: Colorectal guidelines (2.2023) outline recommendations for evaluating individuals with adenomatous polyposis (defined as 10 or more adenomas) (p.
+HRS-2).
+Germline multigene testing for all polyposis and colorectal cancer genes is recommended. (p.
+POLYP-1)